Christian V, King of Denmark and Norway

 The Throne Chair of Denmark; Credit – By Sven Rosborn – This file has been extracted from another file: Rosenborg castle 8.jpg, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=29203851

 Shortly after Christian became king, 16-year-old Sophie Amalie Moth became his mistress.
 Sophie Amalie, the daughter of King Frederik III’s doctor Paul Moth, had grown up at court with her siblings.
 In 1677, she was recognized as Christian’s official mistress and was created Countess of Samsø.
-Christian and Sophie Amalie had six children who were all publicly acknowledged.
+Christian and Sophie Amalie had six children, all publicly acknowledged.
 Following the practice of his grandfather and father, Christian also gave his illegitimate children the surname Gyldenløve which means Golden Love.

 Sophie Amalie Moth, Christian V’s mistress; Credit – Wikipedia

-Christian’s major disappointment was his unsuccessful attempt in the Scanian War to regain Skåne, Halland, and Blekinge, which had been annexed by Sweden during his father’s reign.
+Christian’s major disappointment was his unsuccessful attempt in the Scanian War to regain Skåne, Halland, and Blekinge, annexed by Sweden during his father’s reign.
 Christian introduced the 1683 Danish Code (Danske Lov), the first law code for all of Denmark.
 He also introduced a similar 1687 Norwegian Code (Norske Lov) to replace Christian IV’s 1604 Norwegian Code in Norway.
 During Christian’s reign, colonies were established in Africa and the Caribbean as part of the Danish triangle trade.
-The city of Charlotte Amalie, on the island of St. Thomas, is the capital and the largest city of the United States Virgin Islands and was named after Christian V’s wife.
+The city of Charlotte Amalie, on the island of St. Thomas, is the capital and the largest city in the United States Virgin Islands and was named after Christian V’s wife.

 Christian V died from the after-effects of a hunting accident that occurred on October 19, 1698.
 Christian was hunting with his two surviving sons and his half-brother.
-While they were taking a break, they received the news that the hunting dogs had exhausted and surrounded a deer.
+While taking a break, they received the news that the hunting dogs had exhausted and surrounded a deer.
 Christian immediately left to give the deer the death blow.
 Instead, he missed and the deer kicked him.
 The injuries were severe and Christian never recovered, dying on August 25, 1699, aged 53, at Copenhagen Castle in Copenhagen, Denmark.
 He was buried in The Chancel at Roskilde Cathedral in Roskilde, Denmark.

 Tomb of King Christian V; Credit – Susan Flantzer